Chadwicks, New York

 Chadwicks is a census-designated place in the town of New Hartford in Oneida County, New York, United States.
+As of the 2020 census, Chadwicks had a population of 1,291.
 Chadwicks is part of the Utica–Rome Metropolitan Statistical Area.

 Currently, residents of Chadwicks attend local schooling from the nearby hamlet of Sauquoit.

-The death of Lucas Leonard occurred in Chadwicks in 2015.
+The killing of Lucas Leonard occurred in Chadwicks in 2015.